singharyan006/Netflix_Clone/README.md

 # 🎬 Netflix Clone

-A responsive and visually engaging Netflix homepage clone built with **HTML**, **CSS**, and **Vanilla JavaScript**.
+A responsive and visually engaging Netflix homepage clone built with **HTML** and **CSS** only.
 This project replicates the UI/UX of Netflix's landing page, including a hero section, trending carousel, and footer — complete with custom styling and images.

 ---